Llamas by Micaela

 This blog post was written by Malosi.
 Thank you Easton for your videography.

 This week, we had Kelly Sports visit us to teach us the basics of long jump.
+Coach Sarah did an awesome job of teaching us the proper techinque.

 We started by learning how to jump and how to land.
 We were taught to jump off one leg and then land with both feet in a “motorbike stance.”
 After that, we practiced different levels of long jump, starting from easy and gradually moving to harder jumps.